Abraham's sacrifice

 When we look at the case of Abraham and the dream he had, we find that he was not at all confident about the source of the dream.
 Let us look at the following words spoken by Abraham:

-"My son, I see in a dream that I am slaughtering you, so see what you think."
+"My son, I see in my sleep that I am slaughtering you, so see what you think."
 37:102

-If Abraham was confident that the dream was from God, would he ask his young son as to what he thinks should be done?
+If Abraham was confident that the dream was from God, would he ask his young son what he thinks should be done?
 Would Abraham tell his son, "see what you think"?
-Ultimately, if the command was from God, would God leave Abraham in doubt and having to ask his young son for his opinion?
+Ultimately, if the command was from God, would God leave Abraham in doubt and have to ask his young son for his opinion?

 Sixth